-The big three ingredients that are creating this growth are 5G, Artificial Intelligence (AI) and Robotics.
+The big three ingredients that are creating this growth in 2018 are 5G, Artificial Intelligence (AI) and Robotics.
 Steve Koenig suggests that “5G and AI are heralds for the coming data age”.

 5G is providing higher speed, greater capacity and lower (ideally zero) latency, enabling technologies like Virtual Reality (VR), Smart Cities and Self Driving Cars.
 5G will provide solutions in just about every sector, and has the potential to offer the high data rates and zero latency required for the automotive industry.
 Just how fast is 5G going to be?
 Downloading a two hour movie at 384kbs (that’s 3G) used to take 26 hours, and at 100Mbps (4G) it took 6 minutes, now 5G will download the same movie in 3.6 seconds.
 Announcements this week are expected to give us a clearer event horizon for 5G roll out.